efsiatras/time-series-classification/README.md

 # Time Series Classification
 Classification of time series using Recursion and Dynamic Programming.

 The program gets trained with datasets which belong to classes and the program predicts to which classes other datasets belong.
+It also prints error rate and CPU time.

 ### Compilation
 For implementation using Recursion: